panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 })
 ```

-The proxied enum is good for medium or bigger size projects where you want to protect even more your enums from overwrites or access of non-existing values.
+The proxied enum is good for medium or bigger size projects to protect even more your enums from overwrites or access of non-existing values.

 The proxied enum is my personal preference.